Table of contents

 On 6th May, we decided to visit Buckinghamshire County Museum in Aylesbury.
 The museum has an induction loop at the reception desk and also showcase local talent with its Buckinghamshire Displays.
 Furthermore, the museum has a Special Exhibitions Gallery, Tudor House, and The Roald Dahl Children’s Gallery.

 The Roald Dahl Children’s Gallery

-The Roald Dahl Children’s Gallery is for children (and the young at heart).
-The gallery has three rooms, two on the ground floor and one room upstairs.
-There is a lift provided.
+Firstly, the Roald Dahl Children’s Gallery in Aylesbury, is for children (and the young at heart).
+Moreover, the gallery has three rooms, two on the ground floor and one room upstairs.
+There is also a lift provided.

-I liked that there were fun questions and fascinating facts dotted around the room.
+Meanwhile, I liked that there were fun questions and fascinating facts dotted around the room. (as I looked around)